csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 **20.4** Consider the schema depicted in Figure 20.2.
 Give an SQL query to summa- rize sales numbers and price by store and date, along with the hierarchies on store and date.

 **20.5** Consider a classification problem where the classifier predicts whether a person has a particular disease.
-Suppose that 95% of the people tested do
+Suppose that 95% of the people tested do not suffer from the disease.

-**912 Chapter 20 Data Warehousing and Mining**

-not suffer from the disease.
 (That is, _pos_ corresponds to 5% and _neg_ to 95% of the test cases.)
 Consider the following classifiers:

 • Classifier _C_1 which always predicts negative (a rather useless classifier of course).